dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr00-installation.md

 You will need multiple monitoring jobs that run during different periods.
 This is because some of the validation rules for checking thresholds are meant to review a 30-day window while some are meant to be run weekly.

 You can specify validation rule groups for the monitoring job.
-You can therefore two monitoring jobs:
+You can therefore create two monitoring jobs:
 1. Create one job that runs weekly, using the validation rule group `IDSR - Weekly`
 2. Create one job that runs daily including a window of the last 30 days, using the validation rule group `IDSR - 30 days.` The rules in this group are checking your validation over a 30 day window.
 As this window updates daily, you will also need to run this job daily.